mitmplay/mitm-play/README.md

 <details><summary><b>-g --group</b></summary>
 <p>

-Add group name to file cache/logs, if necessary if large capturing is done and difficult to check the files.
+Add group name to file cache/logs, if necessary when large capturing is done and difficult to check the files.

+There is an option `at` on the rules of `cache`/`log` for additional filename grouping path.

 ```
 $ mitm-play -g='mygroup'  <OR>